13 Oct 2015

 Jeong Yi joined the pottery department in the Palace after her father’s death.
 In there, Tae-do continued staying by her side like a knight in shining armour.
 To rescue Jeong Yi from her kidnappers during the Japanese invasion, Tae-do fought against the ninjas before he was killed by their leader.

 He may not have gotten the girl in the show, but in reality… Kim Bum ended up winning the heroine Geun Young's heart for real.
-The couple, who reportedly developed feelings for each other during the filming of Goddess of Fire, Jeong Yi, was spotted travelling to Europe together after their relationship came to light last November.
-Guess it pays to play second fiddle, sometimes.
+The couple, who reportedly developed feelings for each other during the filming of Goddess of Fire, Jeong Yi, was spotted travelling to Europe together after their relationship came to light in November 2013 but have since broken up.